Transitions are hard. Nobody’s going to dispute that right?

 A true story today.

 As I grew older, my vision worsened.
 I saw the world through an endless string of glasses, some as thick as the bottoms of Coke bottles, and everything beyond that thick pane of glass was a hazy blur.
 When I was in elementary school, I became a mastermind of pure evil when it came to finding ways of “accidentally” scratching or breaking my glasses.
 One time, I casually placed them glass-side down on the row of bricks that lined our driveway so they would scratch.
 Another time, (I cannot believe I’m admitting this) I placed them on the edge of my desk at school and timed it so that when the teacher walked up our row, I nudged the glasses off my desk with my elbow.
 They fell to the floor and she stepped on them.
+For more homemade recipes like this one check my social accounts at songsforromance .
 Yes.
 I actually did that.
 I was like a young Mr. Burns.
 “You broke my glasses.
 Excellent.”

 Then contacts came, glorious, face-freeing contacts.
 Well, they were glorious until the end of that first day when, in a furniture store, I brought the room of customers to a halt when I insisted one of them had fallen out and screamed, “NOBODY MOVE.”
 It turned out, of course, that the lense was in my eye the whole time so “False alarm everyone!
 Please go about your furniture-related business!”
 I got better about them.
 By the time I was twenty, I could put my contacts into my eyes, in the dark, with one hand trapped behind my back and no contact solution to be found for miles- like some kind of nerd Houdini.